FlookyMonster/dwm/README.md

 Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):
+Afterwards enter the following command to build and install dwm:

-    make clean install
+    ./run-this-to-install.sh

 Running dwm